14-man France loses Grand Slam bid after defeat in Scotland - WHIZ News

 Scotland could add only three points while Clos was off, but France was struggling for the snappy cohesion that marked its wins over England, Italy, and Wales.

-Passes off the rucks, even from star scrumhalf Antoine Dupont, were sloppy, and the scrum was also a liability.
-Haouas was having trouble holding up his tighthead side against Rory Sutherland.
+Passes, even from star scrumhalf Antoine Dupont, were sloppy, and the scrum was also a liability against a pack coach by former France international Pieter de Villiers.
+Haouas had trouble holding up his tighthead side against Rory Sutherland.

 Out of nowhere, France scored a great try.
-Dupont released Gael Fickou down the left touchline, and was set to throw a long pass until he spotted right wing Damian Penaud alone and cross-kicked for a catch and score in the right corner.
+Gael Fickou flew down the left touchline, and Dupont spotted right wing Damian Penaud alone and cross-kicked for a catch and try in the right corner.

-Then Scotland laid siege to the France tryline, which France was appearing to repel.
-But a melee erupted, Ritchie ran in from a long way, and Haouas punched him in the jaw, leaving referee Paul Williams no choice but to send him off.
+Then Scotland laid siege to the France tryline, which France was repelling.
+But a melee erupted, Ritchie ran in from a long way, and Haouas punched him in the nose, leaving referee Paul Williams no choice but to send him off.

+“It’s really disappointing,” Ibanez said of Haouas.
+“He wants to do his best for the team but he has to learn a few lessons.”

 Hastings, giving his best performance in the absence of the exiled Finn Russell, kicked the penalty to give Scotland back the lead at 9-7 and, after the restart, he made a 30-meter break into the French 22.
 Stuart Hogg and Sam Johnson engineered a try for Maitland and a 14-7 lead into halftime.